 To identify groups of MPs with similar opinion about Brexit, values of $G$ ranging from 1 to 15 are considered for the semiparametric MoE model described in Section \ref{sec:3}.
 For each value of $G$, 4000 MCMC draws are considered after a burn-in of 1000 draws.
 The optimal number of components suggested by the AICM is 11, although Figure \ref{fig:AICM} shows that the AICM curve is quite flat between 9 and 14.
-Clusters' composition in terms of political party membership is shown in Table~\ref{tab:clus}.
+Cluster composition in terms of political party membership is shown in Table~\ref{tab:clus}.
 For space reasons, only the results relative to the most meaningful clusters detected in the analysis are described.
-For interpretation reasons, it is worth mentioning that the log-odds $\eta_g(\mathbf{x})$, $g=1,\dots,10$, are expressed using Cluster 11 as the reference.
-This cluster is the most numerous, with 217 MPs, and is characterized by an extreme pro-Leave (even pro-no-deal) position, as shown in Figure~\ref{fig:pm11}.
-Looking at the composition, 211 out of these 217 MPs are conservatives, including Mr John Baron, proposer of the no-deal, Mr Marcus Fysh, proposer of the managed no-deal, and Mr Boris Johnson, who subsequently became prime minister, on July 24th, 2019.